 Tan resides in Hollis Hills, Queens with his wife and three children, where he enjoys reading, watching movies, studying history, art, and fatherhood.

-Prior to joining Mizuho, Dominique has worked in similar capacities for some of the world’s leading global banking institutions including Goldman Sachs, Morgan Stanley, Deutsche Bank and Citigroup.
+Prior to joining Mizuho, Dominique has worked in similar capacities for some of the world’s leading global banking institutions including Goldman Sachs, Morgan Stanley and Citigroup.
 Dominique holds an MBA and a BS in Industrial Engineering from Rutgers University in New Jersey.